 3 Estimating the cumulative impact of multiple features

-In the cumulative impact assessment proposed here, the calculation of the ZoI ϕ might be done before statistical analysis.
+In the cumulative impact assessment proposed here, the calculation of the ZoI (ϕ) might be done before statistical analysis.
 In this formulation, ϕ defined based on different shapes and radii are considered as different covariates (Fig. 2).
 Therefore, the evaluation of how the impact of multiple infrastructure features accumulate and the identification of the ZoI are recasted as a model selection rather than a parameterization problem (such as in Lee et al., 2020).